awsteere/notes-app/README.md

 `curl -s -i -H "Content-Type: application/json" -X GET http://localhost:80/api/notes/query='up%20milk`

 ## Known issues

+There is a warning in the maven compile: `[WARNING] Unknown asm implementation version, assuming version 393216`.

 There is a warning in the console log when an invalid note id is processed: `[WARNING] Error page loop /error404.html`.